cernbox/smashbox/README.md

    ├── etc/
    │   └── smashbox.conf                        : configuration file - this is also the default configuration for smashbox/bin utilities and for test-cases
-   ├── lib/                                     : main collection of test-cases │   ├── test_nplusone.py
+   ├── lib/                                     : main collection of test-cases │   └── performance/                   		: here is the collection of performance test-cases │   		└── test_syncperf.py
+   │   ├── test_nplusone.py
    │   └── ...
-   ├── protocol/                                : sync protocol tests and documentation ├── python/                                  : implementation of tools and API library for tests │   └── smashbox/utilities                   : here is the utilities used directly in the test-cases ├── server/                                  : server-side procedures used in the tests ├── client/                                  : owncloud client helpers │   └── compile-owncloud-sync-client*        :
+   ├── protocol/                                : sync protocol tests and documentation ├── python/                                  : implementation of tools and API library for tests │   └── smashbox/utilities                   : here is the utilities used directly in the test-cases │   └── smashbox/test_manager                : that is the directory containing all the reporting features, also dropbox and seafile engines plugins
+   ├── server/                                  : server-side procedures used in the tests ├── client/                                  : owncloud client helpers │   └── compile-owncloud-sync-client*        :
+   ├── smashbox-deamon                          : This is the core executable file to handle reporting and aggregating of the files
    └── README                                   : this file

 </pre>